Skip to Content

 Growing up in New England, I always loved visiting Florida for family vacations.
 It’s a pretty quick flight, and many Florida cities have direct airline service from Boston and Providence.
 Florida is also home to many wonderful destinations, beaches, and attractions.
 It’s also typically sunny and warm – a nice contrast to the winter weather in New England.

-Disclosure: I visited Sarasota at no cost for a press trip.
+Disclosure: I visited Sarasota at no cost for a press trip (where I visited Lido Beach Resort and the Resort at Longboat Key Club).
 All opinions are my own.
 This post contains affiliate links.
 A purchase/click through one of these links may result in a commission paid to us.
 All opinions are my own.

 Places to Visit on the Florida Gulf Coast With Kids